Frequently Asked Questions | Physical Therapy

 Does Pacific University require the PTCAS application?

-Yes, in order to apply to the School of Physical Therapy at Pacific University you will need to complete the PTCAS application in addition to the program-specific supplemental application.
+Yes, in order to apply to the Physical Therapy Program at Pacific University you will need to complete the PTCAS application.
 Learn more about how to apply.

 Do I need a completed bachelor's degree to apply?